 Speakers: Sarah Triano, Associate Director, Long-Term Services and Supports and Disability Policy, CHCS; Katie Panarella, Program Director, Community Supports, Anthem Blue Cross; Kerry Landry, independent consultant; Mark Cimino, CEO, CiminoCare; Paula Hertel, independent consultant

-S. Triano will provide an overview of the major Medi-Cal financing streams for assisted living services and how these streams are used across California.
-She will then moderate a panel discussion on opportunities, pain points, and barriers to expanding assisted living for key Medi-Cal populations.
+S. Triano provided an overview of the major Medi-Cal financing streams for assisted living services and how these streams are used across California.
+She then moderated a panel discussion on opportunities, pain points, and barriers to expanding assisted living for key Medi-Cal populations.

 IV.
 Moderated Q&A